ondat/documentation/docs/knowledgebase/solution-unable-to-apply-paramters-to-an-existing-storageclass-object.md

 ## Issue

-You have created a custom `StorageClass` object in your Ondat cluster but you are experiencing an issue where you cannot interactively edit or patch the said `StorageClass` object and apply a custom `StorageClass` parameter to enable specific Ondat [features](/docs/concepts/labels/).
+You have created a custom `StorageClass` object in your Ondat cluster but you are experiencing an issue where you cannot interactively edit or patch the said `StorageClass` object to apply a custom `StorageClass` parameter to enable specific Ondat [features](/docs/concepts/labels/).

 ```bash
 # Get the list of StorageClasses available.